digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Existing choices can also be upgraded, as covered in `Continuing to Write Your Upgrades <#continuing-to-write-your-upgrades>`__.

-Deploying your first upgrade
+Deploying Your First Upgrade
 ----------------------------

-Configuring Canton to support smart upgrading
+Configuring Canton to Support Smart Upgrading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SCU is a beta feature in Canton 2.9.
 When using the feature one must
-configure Canton nodes to :ref:`enable beta version support <how-do-i-enable-beta-features>`.
+temporarily configure Canton nodes to :ref:`enable beta version support <how-do-i-enable-beta-features>`.

-Using smart-contract-upgrading enabled packages
+Using Smart Contract Upgrading Enabled Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you have finished development of your smart contract app, use the